YJawale/Si570_on_VC709_FPGA_Reprogramming/README.md

 <img width="1296" height="368" alt="image" src="https://github.com/user-attachments/assets/e50f14cf-85d7-45c5-9251-afa8bd28b2ac" />

 Note that the RTL block in the bottom was used to redirect my Si570 clock outputs to the USER SMA ports, and are not necessary to establish in your design if you dont intend to use it.
-Run bitstream and export the hardware to SDK/Vitis (I was working with Vivado 2018.3, so SDK for me), and continue with the code provided!
+Run bitstream and export the hardware to SDK/Vitis (I was working with Vivado 2018.3, so SDK for me), create an example application project and use 'Hello World' as template.
+Paste the uploaded code and you're done, yay!
+All libraries required will already be present with the Hello World example application, atleast it was for me, wish you the best.

 Constraint for the Si570 clock -
 set_property PACKAGE_PIN AK34 [get_ports clk_p_0]